Joined in life. Connected by faith.

 Amish

-The Amish will consent to transplantation if they believe it is for the well-being of the transplant recipient.
+The Amish will consent to donation if they believe it is for the well-being of the transplant recipient.
 John Hostetler, a world-renowned authority on the Amish religion, wrote in his book, Amish Society, “The Amish believe that since God created the human body, it is God who heals.
 However, nothing in the Amish understanding of the Bible forbids them from using modern medical services, including surgery, hospitalization, dental work, anesthesia, blood transfusions, or immunization.”

 Assembly of God